SSO

 SSO Authorized Users

 To enable SSO authentication in SearchBlox, users must be added to both the Identity Provider (IdP) and the SearchBlox Realm.
-Only users added to the SearchBlox Realm are considered SSO authorized users and can access the system using SSO credentials.
+Only users added to the SearchBlox Realm are recognized as SSO-authorized users and can access the system using their SSO credentials.

 Steps to Add and Manage SSO Authorized Users

-Edit User Details: Update user information, such as email or roles, as needed.
+Edit User Details: Update information such as email or assigned roles.

-Delete Users: Remove users who no longer require access to SearchBlox.
+Delete Users: Remove users who no longer need access to SearchBlox.

 Key Points to Remember

-- User Synchronization: Users must exist in both the IdP and the SearchBlox Realm to authenticate via SSO.
+• *User Synchronization: Users must exist in both the Identity Provider (IdP) and the SearchBlox Realm to authenticate through SSO.

-- Role Assignment: Assign appropriate roles to users in the SearchBlox Realm to control their access levels.
+• Role Assignment: Assign appropriate roles to users in the SearchBlox Realm to define their access levels.

 CAUTION